info-mono/diyship/README.md

 ## 💡 About

-**DIYship** is a cross-shell prompt framework written in [`portable sh`](https://github.com/dylanaraps/pure-sh-bible) that let you write your prompt with any programing language for any shell.
+**DIYship** is a cross-shell prompt framework that let you write your prompt with any programing language for any shell.

 > _[Learn more about how its work](#%EF%B8%8F-configuration)._